EOSC-synergy/o3webapp/README.md

 ### How to Configurate the Webapp

-Configuration can be done in the config file
+Configuration can be done in the config file.
 The default config specifies where to put certain fields, if after calling the API it is necessary to place them somewhere.
 Special config files for endpoints can be specified.